thevaibhavjain/codetantra-autoscript/README.md

 ## Disclaimer

-We do not promote any kind of misuse of this tool to get attendance or any other exploitation.
+We do not promote any kind of misuse of this tool to get free attendance or any other exploitation.
 Use it your own risk.

-We will definitely take it down if Codetantra want us to do.
+We will definitely take it down if Codetantra wants us to do.

+Please contact us through our [Email](mailto:0x0is1@protonmail.com) for such purpose.
 ## License

 This tool is licensed under [The MIT Licence 2022](./LICENSE.md) for free and fair use.